How can my professional qualification be recognised?

 If you want to undergo vocational training, you must have your school-leaving certificate recognised by the school.
 In this case, the federal state in which you undergo vocational training is responsible.

-For more information on what you need to do: Instructions for finding the institution responsible for recognising school certificates in Germany
+For more information on what you need to do, please read the Instructions for finding the institution responsible for recognising school certificates in Germany